 Real-Time Enforcement and Expanded Capacities for Dynamic Address

-The time that the event was logged with the firewall.|
+The time that the event was logged on the firewall.

 The virtual system (vsys) to which the tag is registered.

-The IP address on which a tag applied or removed.
+The IP address on which a tag was applied or removed.

 Displays the tag that was applied or removed.

 The type of event that occurred.
 Possible values are

 The amount of time, in minutes, that elapses before the tag is unregistered automatically.

 HA.
-See Register IP Addresses and Tags Dynamically for more information about the IP-to-tag mapping sources.
+See Register IP Addresses and Tags Dynamically for more information about the IP address-to-tag mapping sources.

 The type of source that provided the IP address-to-tag mapping information.
 Possible source types are

-Auto-tagging allows the firewall to a tag the source or destination IP address when a log is generated on the firewall and establish IP address-to-tag mapping.
+Auto-tagging allows the firewall to tag the source or destination IP address when a log is generated on the firewall and establish IP address-to-tag mapping.
 The firewall can now automatically remove a tag associated with an IP address, so you no longer need to make an explicit action to remove a tag.
 You can configure a timeout as part of a built-in action for a log forwarding profile or as part of log forwarding settings (

 - Log in to the firewall web interface.

-- Select an existing Log Forwarding Profile or click Add to create a new one.
+- Select an existing Log Forwarding Profile orAdda new one.

-- Under Built-in Actions, click Add.
+- Under Built-in Actions, clickAdd.

 - Configure an Action.